Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Nullified-Game Consistency Axiom

 \cite{zvcf2021scw} define a similar axiom, which they call \emph{proportional-balanced treatment}, imposing the same requirement on games in which either all stand-alone worths are positive or all stand-alone worths are negative.
-They provide a characterization of the proportional division value for the subclass of two-player TU games using proportional-balanced treatment together with efficiency.
+They provide a characterization of the proportional division value for the subclass of two-player TU-games using proportional-balanced treatment together with \emph{efficiency}.

-It is natural to consider (PNC) and (ER) together, as they capture complementary aspects of fairness and consistency in cooperative games.
-(PNC) ensures that payoffs among a subset of players remain unchanged when other players’ payoffs are fixed, while (ER) imposes proportionality in the simplest two-player setting.
+It is natural to consider \emph{projection nullified-game consistency} and \emph{equal ratio for two players} together, as they capture complementary aspects of fairness and consistency in cooperative games. \emph{Projection nullified-game consistency} ensures that payoffs among a subset of players remain unchanged when other players’ payoffs are fixed, while \emph{equal ratio for two players} imposes proportionality in the simplest two-player setting.
 Together, they express the principle that the rule should handle residual worth systematically and treat active players’ payoffs in a manner that reflects their individual contributions.

-Here is our characterization of the proportional division value based on (PNC). \begin{theorem} On the domain $\widehat{\mathcal{V}}$, a solution satisfies (PNC), (E), and (ER) if and only if it is the proportional division value. \end{theorem} \begin{proof} $(\Leftarrow)$ We prove that the proportional division value satisfies (PNC).
-Let $v \in \widehat{\mathcal{V}}$ and $S \subseteq N$ be such that there is $j \in S$ with $v(\{j\}) \neq 0$.
+Here is our characterization of the proportional division value based on \emph{projection nullified-game consistency}. \begin{theorem} A solution $\varphi: \widehat{\mathcal{V}} \to \mathbb{R}^N$ satisfies \emph{projection nullified-game consistency}, \emph{efficiency}, and \emph{equal ratio for two players} if and only if $\varphi = P$. \end{theorem} \begin{proof} $(\Leftarrow)$ We prove that the proportional division value satisfies \emph{projection nullified-game consistency}.
+Let $v \in \widehat{\mathcal{V}}$ and $S \subseteq N$ be such that there is $j \in S$ with $v(j) \neq 0$.
 By definition,